 Rugged Router and Switch Combo Provides Secure Networking for Ground Vehicle’s Warfare System

-The program’s requirements stipulated that the vehicle's communication network provide the highest level of security available in order to protect onboard computing devices from potential cyber threat while supporting seamless operation with remote systems.
+The program’s requirements stipulated that the vehicle's communication network provide the highest level of security available in order to protect onboard computing devices from potential cyber threats while supporting seamless operation with remote systems.
 Building upon previous familiarity and successes, the system developer sought a commercial off-the-shelf (COTS) Cisco Systems IOS-based network router.
-This approach would enable both the developer and end user to leverage their existing knowledge and familiarity with Cisco’s ubiquitous software architecture.
+This approach would enable both the developer and end-user to leverage their existing knowledge and familiarity with Cisco’s ubiquitous software architecture.

-Read about the solution Curtiss-Wright developed for the system developer and the results achieved in our case study - download the 'Rugged Router and Switch Combo Provides Secure Networking for Ground Vehicle’s Warfare System' case study here.
+Read about the solution Curtiss-Wright developed for the system developer and the results achieved in our case study - download the case study to learn more.